jsutherland/dream-docs/docs/source/index.rst

 It provides a way to *quickly iterate* data products in a highly "use-case" lead approach.

-Check out the :doc:`usage` section for further information, including how to :ref:`quickstart` the project.

 .. note::

    This project is under active development.